The United Kingdom left the EU on 31 January 2020. UK nationals are no longer EU or EEA citizens.

 Upon withdrawal, a transitional period until 31 December 2020 was agreed upon, with the possibility of an extension.
 During this period, the United Kingdom was treated as a member of the EU.
 A similar agreement was made between the United Kingdom and the EEA countries and Switzerland, ensuring that the transitional arrangement also applied to Norway.

-British citizens and their family members who had a right of residence before the transition period expired are still entitled to reside and work in Norway.
+UK nationals and their family members who had a right of residence before the transition period expired are still entitled to reside and work in Norway.
 They have had the opportunity to apply for a Brexit permit.
 The application deadline was 31 December 2021.

 Yes, if you have submitted the application digitally and received a receipt for it, you can continue to stay in Norway until the application has been processed.